devetek/gowpgql/README.md

 ## Description

-Golang interface to communicate with wordpress graphql by ['wpgraphql'](https://www.wpgraphql.com/).
-By using this you can easily to get, update or delete data from golang to wordpress engine.
+Golang interface to communicate with wordpress graphql from [WPGraphQL](https://www.wpgraphql.com/).
+Use this to easily access wordpress data from golang.
+Integrate with repository ['Wordpress Playground'](https://github.com/devetek/wpgraphql-playground) for the wordpress engine.

 ### Usage